• Skip to primary navigation

 Since potatoes absorb water as they cook, using salted water seasons the potatoes as they cook, making them nice and flavorful and preventing them from getting bland.

 I added about 1.5 tablespoons of salt to the water and added more once the potatoes were mashed.
 If you want more control of the salt then I suggest adding 1 tablespoon salt to the cold water.
-A bowl of creamy mashed potatoes with melted butter and garnished with parsley

 HOW TO FREEZE SOUR CREAM MASHED POTATOES?